 Why NOS matter

 NOS are tools to help individuals, organisations and training providers to improve performance.
-They are useful for carrying out a wide range of activities:
+They are useful for carrying out a wide range of activities, for example:

-- Provide managers with a tool for a wide variety of workforce design, management, succession planning and quality control
+- Workforce design, management, succession planning and quality improvement

-- Offer a means to manage performance, increase productivity, identify and fill skills gaps
+- Manage performance, increase productivity, identify and fill skills gaps

-- Present a framework for training and education design, assessment and accreditation
+- Training and education design, assessment and accreditation

 FAQs about NOS